portworx/px-docs/cloud/ibm/ibm-cloud-iks.md

 When retrying, please note the following for the `helm install`
 * Pick a different value for `clusterName`.
 This ensures no collision in `etcd` with the previous clusterName.
 * Set `usefileSystemDrive=true`.
 This forces the re-use of a raw device that may have previously been formatted for Portworx.

+## Caveats and Limitations

+### Limitations on `Add workers`
+Workers can only be added if the cluster type is `Bare Metal` with `Raw SSD local storage`.
+Workers cannot be added to Virtual instances, since there is currently no way to dynamically add the required raw block device(s).